djordjedotlic/STE_rtadfCrypto/README.md

 # STE_rtadfCrypto

-"Multiple Bubbles: The Case of Cryptocurrencies" // Seminar Selected Topics in Econometrics //
+"Multiple Bubbles: The Case of Cryptocurrencies"

+Seminar Selected Topics in Econometrics

-Humboldt University of berlin, WS18 //
+Humboldt University of Berlin, WS18

-Dorde Dotlic //
+Dorde Dotlic